QR Code Analytics: What Scan Data Actually Tells You

 3. Device Demographics

-A premium kitchen appliance brand reviewed its scan data and found that 78% of scans came from iOS devices, skewing toward newer models.
-That single data point informed a decision to prioritise video content optimised for Apple's native camera scanner over third-party QR apps, reducing friction for the majority of its customer base.
-The remaining 22% on Android had a measurably lower scan-to-action conversion rate — a gap traced to a rendering issue in a specific browser version that was fixed in a subsequent content update.
+The iOS versus Android split in your scan data matters more than most product teams assume, because the two populations behave differently and have different technical constraints.
+A premium kitchen appliance brand found that 78% of its scans came from iOS devices skewing toward newer models.
+That single data point justified prioritising video content optimised for Apple's native camera scanner over third-party QR apps — reducing friction for the majority of its customer base.
+The remaining 22% on Android showed a measurably lower scan-to-action conversion rate, traced to a rendering issue in a specific browser version that was corrected in a content update.
+Device data also sets your benchmark: if iOS converts at 34% and Android at 11%, the gap warrants investigation before you conclude it reflects audience behaviour.
+It more likely reflects a friction point in your experience that is disproportionately affecting one platform — and fixing it costs far less than acquiring new customers.

 4. Repeat Engagement